Looking for a Make alternative? We compare the 10 best automation platforms in 2026 so you can find the right fit for your team.

 💰 Pricing

-• Free tier: No standalone free plan (though Power Automate may be included with certain Microsoft 365 subscriptions in a limited form).
+Free tier: No standalone free plan, though limited Power Automate capabilities may be included with certain Microsoft 365 subscriptions.
 A 30-day free trial of premium features is available.

 Takeaway